senssei/grunt-license-bower/README.md

 Type: `String`
 Default Value: `LICENSES`

-The path/filename to write the metadata to (WIP: should eventually output the actual licenses)
+The path/filename to write the metadata to.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).